hterhors/OWL2JavaBin/README.md

 1)  SubClass dependencies are expressed as interfaces to allow multiple sub classes (java extends).
 That means, for each specified class in the ontology an instantiation class is generated and a directly linked interface.

-2)  The class naming follows the following rule: Ontology class names are converted into CamelCase, special character (regExp: \W) are omitted.
+2)  The class naming follows the rule: Ontology class names are converted into CamelCase, special characters (regExp: \W) are omitted.
 If an ontology class name begins with a number an underscore (\_) is used as prefix.
 Corresponding interfaces have the prefix *I*.

 Examples:

-2.1)  Defender (association football) --> DefenderAssociationFootball --> IDefenderAssociationFootball
+2.1)  Class name: "Defender (association football)" --> DefenderAssociationFootball --> IDefenderAssociationFootball

-2.2)  4th-Rule of being: cool --> \_4thRuleOfBeingCool --> I\_4thRuleOfBeingCool
+2.2)  Class name: "4th-Rule of being cool" --> \_4thRuleOfBeingCool --> I\_4thRuleOfBeingCool

 3)  Every generated class is subclass of the super root class IOBIEThing that can be found in the OBIECore project.
 Each class implements various getter and setter (Builder Style) and a method that converts the class into an RDF-readable format (N-triples)

 4)  Artificial classes are generated for Datatype properties in order to make them reference-able.
 Each generated datatype property has a field that stores the exact textmention and a field that stores the interpreted value of the textmention.

-5)  After conversion into JavaClasses we can instantiate ontology classes by simply using java mechanism.
+5)  After conversion into Java classes we can simply instantiate ontology classes.
 Creating a SoccerPlayer as defined by the SoccerPlayerOntology might look like this:

 <code>new HerbieWilliams(randomAnnotationID, "Herbert John Williams, Jr.").setBirthYear(new BirthYear("1940"))
 				.setPosition(new InsideForward()).addBirthPlace(new Swansea()).addTeam(new WalesNationalFootballTeam());</code>